JamesTiberiusKirk/cv/content/index.md

 - Experience setting up **CI/CD** systems using **GitHub \& GitLab Actions and Workflows**
 - Moderate to advanced experience with **Bash** scripting

-# Work Experience (since 2019 until present)
+## Work Experience (from 2019 until present)
 - **Full stack Go and NextJS engineer at Aviva**: from March 2023 until present
+&nbsp; - Pioneering new technology stack within the company for a car insurance platform by developing Go Lambda functions for the backend and NextJS for customer portals
+&nbsp; - Led a very large technical migration for the **templ** Go library, involving format shifting hundreds of files in a core repository, which in turn had to be blocked from any additional changes in the meantime
 - **Backend Go Software Engineer at Redbrain**: from October 2022 until January 2023
 &nbsp; - Connecting Shopify merchants with Google shopping and custom Ads campaigns by writing Go microservices in Kubernetes on GCP using PubSub and gRPC backed by PostgreSQL
 - **Backend Go Software Engineer at Xiatech**: from August 2021 until September 2022
 &nbsp; - Worked on XFuse SaaS hyper-integration data platform for client's data needs using Go Lambdas on AWS with Terraform using SQS and Kinesis queues backed by MongoDB
 - **Software Engineer at NCR:**  from 2019 - 2021
-&nbsp; - Graduate position for two months in summer of 2021, picking up off with my internships &nbsp; - Summer internships during 2019, 2020 and part time employment during final year of university (2020-21)
+&nbsp; - Graduate position for two months in summer of 2021, picking up where I left with my internships &nbsp; - Summer internships during 2019, 2020 and part time employment during final year of university (2020-21)
 &nbsp; - Using technologies like Angular, Ionic, Keycloak, Docker, Java Spring, and more on various RnD projects and production features
 - **Tutoring:** Computing tutoring for University of Dundee in 2019 during my studies there